minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

          minio_node_drive_io_waiting{job-"minio-job"}[5m]

-   .. tab-item:: Recommended Alerts
+   .. tab-item:: Recommended Metrics

-      MinIO recommends the following the following metrics:
+      MinIO recommends the following as a basic set of metrics to monitor.

+      See :ref:`minio-metrics-and-alerts` for information about all available metrics.

       .. list-table::
          :header-rows: 1